-As someone who has spent the last 10 years working from home, I know only too well how easy it is to slip into over-working mode and suffer the mental and physical side effects.
+As someone who has been working from home since 2011, I know only too well how easy it is to slip into over-working mode and suffer the mental and physical side effects.
 Here are my tips on maintaining a healthy work/life balance as the geographical boundary between home and office disappears.

 What does your ideal working day look like?

 So, you probably know what you don’t want to experience during a day of homeworking, but do you know what you do want to experience?
 The first thing I recommend is to get clear on what your ideal working day looks like so you can set your intention and have something motivating to work towards.